 “Quite a few.
 We were here for the opening of the Royal Victoria Gardens.
 What year was it, Father?”

-Lord Beaufort, directing his valet and a pair of porters with the luggage, turned to his daughter with raised eyebrows.
+Earl Beaufort, directing his valet and a pair of porters with the luggage, turned to his daughter with raised eyebrows.
 “The Horticultural Gardens?
 Late in May of Forty.”